Yellow-Faced Parrot

 are also recommended.

-This beautiful adult is one of our breeders.
-We have bred the Yellow-Faced Parrot
+This beautiful adult is one of our former breeders.
+We bred the Yellow-Faced Parrot

 to the third generation in captivity.
-Our breeders are very calm in the aviary and are
+Our breeders were very calm in the aviary and this species was one of our favorites!

 They may not be reproduced by any method without written permission.